FullStackForger/fs-sniff/README.md

   return console.log(file)
 })
 ```
-it will look for `public/index.html` and `public/index.htm` in that order
+It will look for `public/index.html` and `public/index.htm` in that order

 - `ext` - file extensions you are looking for